guillermocomesanacimadevila/LAVA/README.md

 ---

-You data needs to be in this format before though (example: AD.tsv)
+You data needs to be in this format before though running any of the scripts (example: AD.tsv)

 ```bash
 SNP	A1	A2	FRQ	N	BETA	SE	P	CHR	POS